A general multi-scale description of metastable adaptive motion across fitness valleys: Model and Main Results

-We want to study the typical behaviour of this process for large populations.
-We do not have a fixed population size.
-However, due to our scaling of $c^K(v,w)$, the equilibrium size the population is always of order $K$.
-We therefore consider the limit of the processes $(N^K,K\in\N)$ as $K\to\infty$ in this paper.
 A law of large numbers result by \cite{EtKu86} states that, for $\mu_K\equiv0$, the rescaled processes $N^K/K$ converge to the solution of a system of Lotka-Volterra equations.
 The study of these equations is central to determine the short term evolution, i.e.\ the evolution on a finite time scale, of the process $N^K$.

 \begin{definition}[Lotka-Volterra system, equilibrium states, invasion fitness] For a subset $\v\subset V$ we denote by $LVS(\v)$ the system of \textit{Lotka-Volterra equations} given by

 By $LVE(\v)$, we denote the set of all \textit{equilibrium states} $\bar{n}\in\R_{\geq0}^\v$ such that